saizhang1/Analytic-Projects-in-Python-EDA/README.md

 >As the name of this project, I am using the deep learning knowledge to create a APP to be able to classify the different image.
 The dataset I used is the famous `iris`flowers dataset which contains 102 flower categories.
 I needed to train the data, create a model to be able to predict what flower is it when the a random flower image shows up.

+- Movie Data Analysis

+**IMDB movie review score**

+>This project is very close to our real life, I used the dataset from IMDB movie, try to see the historical data.
+Bring in these questions in my analsysis: Which genres are most popular from year to year?
+What kinds of properties are associated with movies that have high revenues?
+Does higher budget films receive higher revenue?
+Or does the higher voted score films have the higher revenue?**

+- Unsupervised Learning

+**Identify customer segments for a mail-order sales company in Germany**

+>I have used 2 large demographics data for this project.
+By applying the unsupervised learning knowledge, training the unlabeled customer segement data.
+Finding out which segements have the most revenue or return for the company.
+By defining the best customer segments, it can then be used to direct marketing campaigns towards audiences that will have the highest expected rate of returns.

+- Supervised Learning

+**Finding Donors for CharityML**

+>The goal of this project is find the people who are most possible to become a donor for Charity ML by looking at all the features of each person.
+All the people are labled, so we can use supervised learning theory to complete this project.
+Train, test and validate the data, finally the result will tell us what are the features which can influence on the people´decision to become a donor.